datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 ConferenceProceeding
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Collection of academic papers published in the context of an academic conference
+**Description:** Collection of academic papers published in the context of an academic conference.

 **Examples and Usage Notes:**